MicrosoftDocs/OfficeDocs-MicrosoftSearch/README.md

    ![Edit button on github.com.](https://learn.microsoft.com/compliance/media/quick-update-github.png)

-5. The topic opens in a line-numbered editing page where you can make changes to the file.
+5. The topic opens in a line numbered editing page where you can make changes to the file.
 Files in GitHub are written and edited using Markdown language.
 For help on using Markdown, see [Mastering Markdown](https://guides.github.com/features/mastering-markdown/).
 Select the **Preview changes** tab to view your changes as you go.

 6. When you're finished making changes, go to the **Propose file change** section at the bottom of the page: